edwardtanguay/vite-react-node-express-lowdb-json-fullstack/README.md

 This is a fullstack React/Node/Express/lowdb-json application that runs in one directory.

-The lowdb database layer is read/write and uses one JSON file which is easy to read, search and edit with any editor, which makes this site particularly useful for local development tools or other internal apps.
+The lowdb database layer is read/write and uses one JSON file which is easy to read, search and edit with any editor, which makes this site particularly **useful for local development tools or other internal apps**.

 The database layer is abstracted so that it can be swapped out with any other database, e.g. SQLite, MySQL or MongoDB.